Vespasian: The emperor who saved Rome

 As a result, he earned a reputation as an effective administrator by reforming the tax system and improved the infrastructure of the province.

-It is said that he also needed to spend some of his own money to pay for necessary projects.
+It is said that he even needed to spend some of his own money to pay for necessary projects.

 As he was approaching the end of his governorship, people joked that Vespasian was leaving much poorer than when he arrived.

-When Vespasian returned to Rome, Vespasian called upon his military experience once more.
+When Vespasian returned to Rome, he called upon his military experience once more.

 In AD 66, Jewish rebels in the Roman province of Judaea had risen up in armed revolt against Roman rule.